Mexican companies hedge, delay deals as NAFTA, elections loom

 Its Liverpool department stores have covered 50 percent of imported merchandise needed for the second half of 2018 and even the first half of 2019, the company said.

-Juan Fonseca, head of investor relations at bottler and retailer Femsa, one of Mexico’s largest companies, said encouraging signs from falling inflation and wage growth were being overshadowed by the fragility of the peso due to political risk.
+Juan Fonseca, head of investor relations at bottler and retailer Femsa (FMSAUBD.MX), one of Mexico’s largest companies, said encouraging signs from falling inflation and wage growth were being overshadowed by the fragility of the peso due to political risk.

 “Between now and the election, clearly things are going to be volatile,” he told an analyst call.
 “There are more data points that would support a cautious case.”